 •January 27th 2020

 Cloud messaging is a service that enables developers to send messages between servers and client applications.
 With cloud messaging, developers leverage the infrastructure of a reliable cloud messaging provider such as Stream to deliver messages and notifications to their platform users.
-This includes downstream messages from servers to client applications and upstream messages from client applications to servers.
+Cloud messaging includes downstream messages from servers to client applications and upstream messages from client applications to servers.

 Stream is an enterprise-grade feed and messaging API provider.
 With Stream, developers can deploy scalable feeds and chat messaging with a 99.999% uptime SLA guarantee.